 - Click the Manage Audience drop-down and choose Settings.

-- Click Google Analytics on archive/list pages.
+- Click Google Analytics on archive/audience pages.

 Consider these possibilities if you see behavior you don't expect.

 - Do e-commerce and Analytics360 data figures not match on your email report?
 Due to the differences in Google Analytics and Mailchimp tracking, it's normal for Analytics360 and e-commerce revenue figures to vary.
 For example, Google Analytics makes it optional to include taxes with purchase amounts, and tracks conversions with sessions that end after a period of inactivity.
 In contrast, Mailchimp doesn't include taxes with purchase amounts in email reports, and continues tracking indefinitely, on a per-contact basis.

 - Was your Google Analytics account set up after the marketing email went out?

 Google Analytics can't work retroactively.
 The Google Analytics account has to be set up and configured before the tracked email is sent.